NatureJunkie/NearbyTarget/README.md

 ## Installation
 1. Download and UnZip the file
 2. Move the folder `NearbyTargets` to your `Interface\AddOns` directory.
-3. Create your own Functions for the Buttons in Buttons.lua "CastSpellByName("Hunter's Mark")" to cast a spell
+3. Create your own Functions for the Buttons in Buttons.lua ex."CastSpellByName("NameOfSpell")" to cast a spell
 4. Launch the game and enable the addon in the character AddOns menu.

 > This addon is written for **Vanilla 1.12** UI API.